 I sometimes get into debates with those advocates of the LLC because of their ‘simplicity’, and further regarding how to set-up the LLC and maintain it.
 They may say you don’t have to take these important steps in the operations of your standard or COPE LLC, but trust me…when these naysayers are preparing for Court, they will be up until 3am the night before backdating their LLC minutes to look ‘legit’ when they get to court.
 This is akin to the old adage: “There are no atheists in fox holes during battle.”

-Here is an important article of mine “LLCs must do annual maintenance just like corporations”, and you can always consider our more than affordable CMP services at our law firm.
+You can always consider our more than affordable CMP services at our law firm.

-Can a COPE LLC actually ‘hide’ my assets?
+Can a COPE LLC ‘Hide’ my Assets?

 In and of itself a COPE LLC cannot provide anonymity, but you can couple some privacy strategies with the set-up of the COPE if you do it properly.
 I’ve often said that ‘camouflage’ and a ‘bullet proof vest’ provide the best combined protection even in the realm of asset protection.
 Isn’t that what you would want are both types of protection in a fire fight?